 MPAS became Pension Administration's "system of record" in FY 2011.
 MPAS operates on a server-based platform located within the Agency's Baltimore Data Center, with a backup set of equipment and synchronized databases located at the Agency's Annapolis site.
 Pension Systems Operations handles job submission and monitoring, troubleshooting of any operational issues with the job streams or the processing environment (hardware, operating systems, software utilities for assembling job runs and handling data, etc.), and a full-function print and distribution operation.
 Consequently, Pension Systems Operations has working hours of approximately 6:30 AM to 5:00 PM weekdays, which can vary based on workload, also providing first-line monitoring of overnight processing and some processing over weekends and holidays.

-In addition, Pension Systems Operations methodically controls software code changes at both the Baltimore Data Center and the Annapolis recovery site.
-Last, the role of Pension Systems Operations includes answering Help Desk calls, providing "tier 1" support to Agency staff when possible, logging and referring other calls to the Network Operations Help Desk technical staff.
+In addition, Pension Systems Operations includes answering Help Desk calls, providing "tier 1" support to Agency staff when possible, logging and referring other calls to the Network Operations Help Desk technical staff.

 Network Operations Unit